All Episodes

 But here are the differences.

-Double cap, this is take the first one.
+Let's just take the first one.

-The very fact that they have to offer a prize Is evidence we are nowhere near this.
+The very fact that they have to offer a prize is evidence we are nowhere near this.

 The market does these things.